peternovozhilov/wp-bedrock-accordion-block-example/README.md

 - **Child Theme**:
   - Extends the functionality of the TwentyTwentyFive theme.
-  - Define additional custom settings
+  - Extends additional custom settings
   - Optimized for modern WordPress development with Bedrock.

 ---